Back to Blog

 Historical Returns: The Big Picture

 The long-term average annual return of the S&P 500, a popular benchmark for U.S. stocks, has been around 10% nominally (before inflation) over the past 95 years.
 Adjusted for inflation, this figure drops to about 7%.
+This difference highlights the critical impact inflation has on your investment's true buying power.
 Here's a quick breakdown of average returns over different periods:

 Real-World Scenarios: The Power of Compounding